fml-fam/fmlr/README.md

 * **Documentation**: https://fml-fam.github.io/fmlr

 fmlr is an R interface to the [fml library](https://github.com/fml-fam/fml).
 It is a "medium-level" interface for multiple dense matrix types, principally CPU, GPU, and MPI.
 Each supports multiple fundamental types (int, float, double), and data is held externally to R and operations that modify data generally occur in-place.
 The interface largely tracks with the core 'fml' interface.
-We use R6 so that generally an R code can be easily translated to C++.
+The interface is written such that generally an 'fmlr' R code can be easily translated to an 'fml' C++ code.

 Differences between fmlr and other matrix interfaces (including the core R interface):